ucsb-cs148-w23/project-t04-interactivesolarsystem/team/LEARNING.md

 Richard commented under a link to video tutorial on how to make a start menu in Unity and shared it with Asshay who is in charge of an issue about start menu.

 Dingfan Commented under a link to video tutorial on how to make a navbar for webapp using nodejs and shared it in the tech_js-node-react-express_help channel.

+Mason found a tutorial that shows how to rotate game objects smoothly in Unity.